Investigate Science and Technology Competition

-In 2016 the focus is on an emerging biosecurity threat, the red imported fire ant, which was detected at Port Botany in November 2014.
+In 2016 the focus was on an emerging biosecurity threat, the red imported fire ant, which was detected at Port Botany in November 2014.
 Fire ants can negatively affect our recreational spaces, agricultural production and out-compete native species.

-Registrations and entries for the Investigate: fire ants competition have now closed but you can use the Investigate: fire ants Unit of Work and resources in your classroom.
+Registrations and entries for the Investigate: fire ants competition have NOW CLOSED but you can use the Investigate: fire ants Unit of Work and resources in your classroom.